quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 ## Compatible Version Negotiation {#compat-vn}

-When the server can parse the client's first flight using the client's chosen version, it can extract the client's Version Information structure (see
+When the server can parse the client's first flight using the client's Chosen Version, it can extract the client's Version Information structure (see
 {{vers-info}}).
 This contains the list of versions that the client knows its first flight is compatible with.

-In order to perform compatible version negotiation, the server MUST select one of these versions that (1) it supports and (2) it knows the client's chosen version to be compatible with.
-This selected version is now the negotiated version.
+In order to perform compatible version negotiation, the server MUST select one of these versions that (1) it supports and (2) it knows the client's Chosen Version to be compatible with.
+This selected version is now the Negotiated Version.
 After selecting it, the server attempts to convert the client's first flight into that version, and replies to the client as if it had received the converted first flight.

-If those formats are identical, as in cases where the negotiated version is the same as the client's Chosen Version, then this will be the identity transform.
+If those formats are identical, as in cases where the Negotiated Version is the same as the client's Chosen Version, then this will be the identity transform.
 If the first flight is correctly formatted, then this conversion process cannot fail by definition of the first flight being compatible; if the server is unable